• Skip to primary navigation

 Texture: The cake itself is super soft, spongy and moist topped with juicy, succulent rasmalai and smooth, rich whipped cream.

 Super easy to make (beginner-friendly): Here I have used store-bought rasmalai.
-So we need to just bake the sponge cake, make whipped cream and assemble into rasmalai cake layers.
+So we need to just bake the sponge cake, make whipped cream and assemble into cake layers.
 Simple, even beginners can make it too.

-Make-ahead: You can make this up to two days in advance and store it in the fridge.
+Make-ahead: You can make this cake up to two days in advance and store it in the fridge.
 This rasmalai cake tastes best when served chilled.
 This make-ahead option is so convenient for festive parties, birthdays, or guest dinners.

-Different Layers Of Rasmalai Cake:
+Different Layers Of Eggless Rasmalai Cake

 • Using eggless sponge cake as a base (flavored with rose water and cardamom)